 Undergraduate Student Development

 - STEM Undergraduate Research and Internship Symposium at FGCU.
 We offer an informal venue that provides an opportunity for all STEM majors to present the results of their research so that no student leaves the university without having this experience.
 This program is growing each year.
-In Dec. of 2014 we had over 80 student poster presentations and had one oral session highlighting our student research.
-More information here:http://www.fgcu.edu/WhitakerCenter/ugresearch.html
+In Dec. of 2014 we had over 80 student poster presentations and had one oral session highlighting STEM student research.
+More information here:http://www.fgcu.edu/WhitakerCenter/ugresearch.html.

 Community and K-12 Engagement

-- Summer Research Opportunity (SRO): a two-week summer research experiences for middle school regional science fair participants, and interested high school students in a two county area. (~25 middle school students, ~10 high school students, 2-4 FGCU faculty supported.)
+- Summer Research Opportunity (SRO).
+A two-week summer research experiences for middle school regional science fair participants, and interested high school students in a two county area. (~25 middle school students, ~10 high school students, 2-4 FGCU faculty supported.)

 - High School Solar Go-Kart Challenge with Middle and Elementary solar challenges.
 This event is part of the area STEM Tour of Events sponsored by local community partners.
 For more information:http://www.fgcu.edu/WhitakerCenter/gokartrace.html

 The Whitaker Center is also involved in grant writing aligned with the Mission and Goals of the Center.

 Successes and Impacts

 The biggest community successes include the Solar Go-Kart Challenge, SRO Program and the STEM Institute teacher workshops mentioned above.

 The SPARCT faculty development program is in its second year and has developed several unique assessments, both horizontal and vertical.
 After year two this program will have impacted 25% of the STEM faculty at FGCU which may be enough to impact greater institutional change on our campus.
 Stay tuned!